A Complete Guide to Undergraduate Certificates and Diplomas in Substance Use Disorder Counseling

 With the tools that come with learning management systems, you can also keep plugged in to your professors and fellow students.
 Shared forums, chat channels, and document sharing portals give you all the communication options you need.

 Of course, this doesn’t typically include any experiential parts of the program.
-But most substance abuse counselor certificate online programs are excellent at lining up local options for you to cover practicum or internships requirements.
+But most substance abuse counselor certificate online programs are excellent at lining up local options for you to cover practicum or internship requirements.

 Courses You’ll Take in a Substance Abuse Counselor Certificate Program

-Certificate programs are particularly satisfying because they unlock some of the mysteries of addiction and substance use disorders… and they hand you the tools you need to do something about them.
+Certificate programs are particularly satisfying because they unlock some of the mysteries of addiction and substance use disorders, and they hand you the tools you need to do something about them.

 That combination of knowledge and skill comes through carefully arranged courses that build up your expertise step-by-step through the program.